-Advisers - The Commissioner has a formal contract with Arlingclose Ltd, to provide a range of technical advice and information covering the treasury business.
-This contract will be reviewed periodically in consultation with the Joint Chief Finance Officer.
+Advisers - The Commissioner has a formal contract with Link Treasury Services Limited, to provide a range of technical advice and information covering the treasury business.
+The contract is awarded following consultation with the PFCC/Fire Chief Finance Officer.

 Banking - Banking services will be reviewed every 5 years to ensure that the level of prices and service delivery reflect efficiency savings achieved by the supplier and current pricing trends.